Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Definitions and main results

 where

-We will write $\ell( D)= \dim_k L(D)$.
-An integer $i$ will be called a pole number if there is a function $f \in F^*$ so that $(f)_\infty=iP$ or equivalently $\ell\big( (i-1)P \big)+1=\ell\big(i P\big)$.
-The set of pole numbers at $P$ form a semigroup $H(P)$ which is called the Weierstrass semigroup at $P$.
-It is known that there are exactly $g$ pole numbers that are smaller or equal to $2g-1$ and that every integer $i \geq 2g$ is in the Weierstrass semigroup, see \cite[I.6.7]{StiBo}.
-It is also known that there is a close connection to the group $G(P)$ and the Weierstrass semigroup at $P$.
-I. Morisson and H. Pinkham \cite{MorrisonPinkham} studied this connection in characteristic zero for \textit{Galois Weierstrass points}: a point $P$ on a compact Riemann surface $Y$ is called Galois Weierstrass if for a meromorphic function $f$ on $Y$ such that $(f)_\infty=dP$ where $d$ is the least pole number in the Weierstrass semigroup at $P$, the function $f:Y\rightarrow \mathbb{P}^1(\mathbb{C})$ gives rise to a Galois cover.
-This article can be seen as a natural generalization of some results in their article in positive characteristic.
-Notice that the first non zero element in $H(P)$ is not enough to grasp the group structure.
-We have to go up to the first pole number in $H(P)$ that is not divisible by $p$ to do so.
-And of course the stabilizer $G(P)$ and its $p$-part $G_1(P)$ does not have to be a cyclic group anymore.
+We will write $\ell( D)= \dim_k L(D)$, for a divisor $D$. \begin{definition} An integer $i$ will be called a pole number if there is a function $f \in F^*$ so that $(f)_\infty=iP$ or equivalently $\ell\big( (i-1)P \big)+1=\ell\big(i P\big)$.
+If $i$ is not a pole number, we call it a gap.
+The set of pole numbers at $P$ form a numerical semigroup $H(P)$ which is called the Weierstrass semigroup at $P$. \end{definition} Note that $0$ is always a pole number; thus from now on when we write $H(P)$ we always assume that $\{0\}\in H(P)$ for every Weierstrass semigroup.
+It is known that there are exactly $g_X$ pole numbers that are smaller than or equal to $2g_X-1$ and that every integer $i \geq 2g_X$ is in the Weierstrass semigroup, see \cite[I.6.7]{StiBo}.

-The starting point of our work is the definition by the second author \cite[Lemmata 2.1,2.2]{KontoZ} of a faithful action of the $p$-part $G_1(P)$ of the decomposition group $G(P)$ on the spaces $L(iP)$: \begin{proposition} If $g\geq 2$ and $p\neq 2,3$ then there is at least one pole number $m_r \leq 2g-1$ not divisible by the characteristic $p$.
-Let $1< m_r\leq 2g-1$ be the smallest pole number not divisible by the characteristic.
-There is a faithful representation